blue6896/ggm3/README.txt

-metalsimuestimationholdout2WR.R estimates prediction error after predicting an outcome. runestimationSIMUholdoutWRcase#.R
+metalsimuestimationholdout2WR.R estimates prediction error after predicting an outcome.
+You can run this R script using metalsimuestimationholdout2WR.sh or run.sh runestimationSIMUholdoutWRcase#.R
 (#= 1-5, each case with different coefficients between features in the subnetwork and an outcome is implemented)